3 Classification: Basic Concepts

 3.4 Model Overfitting

 We are tempted to create the largest possible tree to get the most accurate model.
 This can be achieved by changing the algorithms hyperparameter (parameters that change how the algorithm works).
-We set the complexity parameter cp to 0 (split even if it does not improve the tree) and we set the minimum number of observations in a node needed to split to the smallest value of 2 (see: ?rpart.control).
+We set the complexity parameter cp to 0 (split even if it does not improve the fit) and we set the minimum number of observations in a node needed to split to the smallest value of 2 (see: ?rpart.control).
 Note: This is not a good idea!
 As we will see later, full trees overfit the training data!

 tree_full <- Zoo |>